JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 `AbstractVector` (commonly a plain `Vector`) with the same element type as the target `y` passed to the `fit` method (see above).
-Any `CategoricalValue` or `CategoricalString` appearing in `yhat` **must have the same levels in its the pool as was present in the elements of the target `y` presented in training**, even if not all levels appear in the training data or prediction itself.
+Any `CategoricalValue` or `CategoricalString` appearing in `yhat` **must have the same levels in its pool as was present in the elements of the target `y` presented in training**, even if not all levels appear in the training data or prediction itself.
 For example, in the univariate target case, this means `MLJ.classes(yhat[i]) =